 Differences Between Buffer and Float

-Many aspirants confuse buffer and float.
-They find these terms similar; however, they are not.
+Many aspirants confuse buffer and float, but they are quite different.

 - Float or slack is a critical path phenomenon, while buffer belongs to the critical chain.

-- A float is the difference between the duration of the critical and the non-critical paths.
-A buffer is based on contingencies.
+- A float is a difference between the duration of the critical and the non-critical paths, and a buffer is based on contingencies.

 - A float is zero on a critical path, while a buffer is not zero on a critical chain or any other chain.